Yord/shargs/README.md

 | `width`    | number | Defines the length of a line before a line break is introduced. |

 While `line` and `cols` are the default ids, any valid key may be used as an id.
-In order to connect layout functions to a different id than the default, pass it as a string to the `id` parameter.
+In order to connect layout functions to a different id than the default, pass it as a string to the `id` parameter of any `*From` function.

 #### Usage Documentation DSL

-The usage DSL extends the layout DSL by providing functions that may access command-line options.
+The usage DSL extends the layout DSL by providing functions that have access to command-line options.
-Using this DSL makes defining usage documentation for command-line options very straight forward:
+Using this DSL makes defining usage documentation for command-line options very declarative:

 ```js
 const docs = usage([